 The mind-body approach to therapy connects mindfulness to the holistic relationship between the mind, body, and our behaviors.
 Mind-body therapies may include breathing exercises, meditation, guided imagery, progressive muscle relaxation, movement therapies, yoga and so on.
 I find this approach to serve as a natural facilitator of the holistic elements I seek to bring as a mental health, sexuality & relationship practitioner.

-Cognitive behavioral therapy (CBT) is one of the most well-known, tried and true therapeutic approaches to date; which served as strong motivation to obtain my certification in Mindful-CBT.
+Cognitive behavioral therapy (CBT) is one of the most well-known, tried and true therapeutic approaches to date; which helped drive my decision to obtain a certification in Mindful-CBT.
 I like to think of CBT as the responsibility we have to conceive our minds as a muscle that we must "work out," like any other muscle of the body, to see the desired results.
 For example: cultivating a positive outlook in general, or learning to discard suspicious and distrustful attitudes within romantic relationships both require us to be intentional about our thoughts and what stories our mind gives air time to.
 We learn to hold ourselves accountable to healthier, more realistic and balanced thoughts, that can profoundly improve both our internal and external experiences.